lental/TeamBuilding/2016/README.md

 ## Don't micromanage - Let your teammates make decisions, and let them fully experience the outcomes

 One of my personal flaws is that I feel like I know how to explain things in the clearest fashion.
 When someone on my team explains something in less detail than I would have liked (for example, in an email, or a ticket, or during a meeting), I tend to speak up and provide more detail, hoping to clarify the situation for others.
 Doing this has made my team members feel like they were being corrected publicly, which while that was not my intention, I can definitely acknowledge.
-Being able to let other people ask questions, or asking quesitons myself to the team would give that person a better chance to provide detail themselves, as opposed to me taking over.
+Being able to let other people ask questions, or asking questions myself to the team would give that person a better chance to provide detail themselves, as opposed to me taking over.

 ## Be able to summarize everything